Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Splitting your Chromebook screen into two windows is a useful tool for multitasking.
+Splitting your Chromebook screen into two windows is a useful tool for multitasking, whether you’re working with documents, using touchscreen controls, or viewing tutorials side by side.
 This setup is ideal for tasks like research, viewing tutorials, or comparing images and videos.

 Chromebook’s split-screen feature makes it quick and easy to set up or undo.
 Here’s a guide on how to use this function.